 The quotes above are just a few examples.
 All types of communications planning should start with strategy development.

-Communications planning guides like Making Health Communications Campaigns Work can walk you through a step-by-step planning and strategy development process like this one.
+Communications planning guides, like Making Health Communications Programs Work, can walk you through a step-by-step planning and strategy development process like this one.
 See more strategy resources here.